madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 bottom of what it means to safely evaluate subgoals using such predicates.
 This will lead us to the naïve, incomplete, and inefficient solution and that will lead us to our solution.
-I'll conclude by giving some pointers where this work might go and why you might like to look at the paper as well.
+I'll conclude by giving some pointers where this work might go and why you might like to look at the paper.

 ## Motivation